Belarus activist reportedly stabs himself in court | DW | 01.06.2021

 The dramatic courtroom scene comes as the government of Belarus faces increasing pressure over the harsh crackdown on anti-government demonstrations that erupted last year.

-A video appeared to show Stepan Latypov collapsing after using what looked like a pen as a weapon as he appeared before judges on charges of resisting arrest and staging actions that violate public order.
+A video appeared to show Stsiapan Latypau, named as well in media reports as Stepan Latypov under a different spelling, collapsing after using what looked like a pen as a weapon as he appeared before judges on charges of resisting arrest and staging actions that violate public order.

 The 41-year-old is currently being treated in hospital.
 The Belarusian Health Ministry said that he is conscious and in "stable condition."

-Viasna, an independent rights group monitoring the trial of Latypov, said it believed the activist harmed himself following pressure in detention.
+Viasna, an independent rights group monitoring the trial of Latypau, said it believed the activist harmed himself due to pressure he underwent in detention.

-The dramatic scene came after Latypov's father appeared as a witness in court.
+The dramatic scene came after Latypau's father appeared as a witness in court.

-Following the questioning, Latypov addressed his father — saying that investigators threatened to open cases against his relatives if he did not admit his guilt, according Viasna.
+Following the questioning, Latypau addressed his father — saying that investigators threatened to open cases against his relatives if he did not admit his guilt, according to Viasna.

 He then stabbed himself in the neck with an object that appeared to be a pen.

-Tuesday marked the start of Latypov's trial.
+Tuesday marked the start of Latypau's trial.
 He faces several charges — including resisting law enforcement that could amount to up to 10 years in prison.

 Viasna and other rights groups declared him a political prisoner and have been monitoring the legal proceedings against him.